mario-nakazawa/csc493-fall2021/README.md

 ## Acknowledgments

-- all whose code are likely to be used in YourProjectName
+- If you find code that you are going to use in YourProjectName, include author's name and URL here.
 - all who inspired the idea and/or the code in YourProjectName
-- etc.
+- other people you wish to acknowledge

 ## License (not required initially)

 This project is licensed under the ???
-License - see the [LICENSE.md](LICENSE.md) file for details
+License - see the wiki page (https://en.wikipedia.org/wiki/Software_license) for details